Containerizing ML Applications with Docker

 What a container actually fixes for ML

-The usual analogy is that a container ships your app plus its whole environment.
-For ML that framing is exactly right and load-bearing.
-A model isn't self-contained — it's a pickle that only deserializes correctly against the same library versions it was saved with.
+The usual analogy says a container ships your app plus its whole environment.
+For ML, that idea is exactly right, and it matters more than usual.
+A model isn't self-contained: it's a pickle file that only loads correctly with the same library versions it was saved with.
 Shipping just the .joblib is like emailing someone a recipe and assuming they own the same oven, the same pans, and the same brand of flour.
 The container ships the whole kitchen.
 That's the difference between "should work" and "does work."

 Multi-stage builds: build fat, ship thin

-A naive Dockerfile installs everything into one image and ships it — pip, build tools, caches, and all.
-You end up shipping the toolshed along with the finished furniture.
-Multi-stage builds fix that, and if you followed part one you already understand the shape: it's the training-vs-inference split again, in Docker form.
-The builder stage is training — it drags in the heavy toolchain to produce something.
-The final stage is inference — it copies out just the result and throws the rest away.
+A naive Dockerfile installs everything into one image and ships all of it: pip, build tools, caches, everything.
+You end up shipping the workshop along with the finished furniture.
+Multi-stage builds fix that, and if you followed part one, you already know the shape: it's the training-vs-inference split again, in Docker form.
+The builder stage is like training — it pulls in the heavy toolchain to produce something.
+The final stage is like inference: it copies out only the result and throws the rest away.

 # ---------- Stage 1: builder ----------